scipion-em/docs/docs/user/tutorials/modelBuilding/Alphafold/a020-processPredictedProtocol.rst

 Phenix Process Predicted Model protocol
 =======================================

 *PHENIX*-based protocol designed to process AlphaFold2 :cite:p:`jumper2021`, RoseTTAFold :cite:p:`baek2021` and other predicted models in *Scipion*.
-According to `PHENIX documentation <https://phenix-online.org/documentation/reference/process_predicted_model.html>`_ the tool *process_predicted_model* allows to remove the lowest confidence residues of a predicted atom structure, (optionally) to split the model into compact domains, and to replace by pseudo-B values the values included by default in the B-factor column by the different prediction programs.
+According to `PHENIX documentation <https://phenix-online.org/documentation/reference/process_predicted_model.html>`_ the tool *process_predicted_model* starts replacing the confidence values (LDDT) or error estimates (RMSD) included in the B-factor column of a predicted atom structure by B or pseudo-B values.
+Then, it removes the lowest confidence residues (high B-values) and, optionally, it splits the model into compact domains.

 -  | Requirements to run this protocol and visualize results: